Table of Contents

 Tornadoes: A Process-Based Framework

 A tornado requires a set of conditions in which the evolving temperature and moisture structure lowers the strength of the density gradient in a rising current while preserving the ambient wind shear that supplies horizontal vorticity.
-When a rising parcel approaches saturation, latent heating reduces its lapse rate, slows its rate of cooling, and allows the updraft to maintain buoyancy for a greater depth.
-This deeper buoyant column can then lift and stretch the background vorticity that already exists in the environment.
+When a rising parcel approaches saturation, latent heating allows the updraft to maintain buoyancy for a greater depth by reducing the updraft’s lapse rate and slowing its rate of cooling.
+The deeper buoyant column that is produced can then lift and stretch the background vorticity that already exists in the environment.

 Source: Wikimedia Commons